 Nara Dreamland in Nara, Japan was built in 1961 and was based on the original Disneyland in Anaheim, California.
-It featured its own version of Main Street USA, Sleeping Beauty Castle, Autopia, Matterhorn and Jungle Cruise however it closed permanently in 2006 and was left abandoned.
-It has begun to fall into disrepair and is a favourite destination for Japan’s urban explorers, or haikyoists as they’re known.
+It featured its own version of Main Street USA, Sleeping Beauty Castle, Autopia, Matterhorn and Jungle Cruise.
+It eventually closed permanently in 2006 and was left abandoned.
+It has begun to fall into a state of disrepair and is a favourite destination for Japan’s urban explorers, or haikyoists, as they’re known.

 The original Disneyland opened in Anaheim in California in 1955.
 Nara Dreamland followed just 6 years later, opening to the public in 1961.
 The park was almost a carbon copy of Disneyland.
 It featured copies of the themed areas – Main Street USA, Adventureland, Fantasyland and Tomorrowland.
 Attractions that were copied included Sleeping Beauty Castle, Autopia, Skyway, Tea Cup Ride, Submarine Voyage, the monorail, the pirate ship, double decker omnibusses, vintage cars and the train.
 From above, the layout of the park was almost identical.
 Even the entrance looked the exact same.